-The MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis, and sets out the standards (e.g. optimal use and avoiding overfishing) which are followed in managing fisheries in Alaska.
+The MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis, and sets out the standards (e.g. optimal use and avoiding overfishing) which are followed in managing the P. cod fisheries in Alaska.
 NPFMC uses a multi-tier precautionary approach, which includes Optimum Yield and MSY reference points.
-NMFS and NPFMC follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal flatfish fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations.
+NMFS and NPFMC follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal P. cod fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations.
 These systems are described extensively in Fundamental Clauses 6 and 7 above.
-The objectives are spelled out clearly in modern FMPs for BSAI and GOA Regions, and both FMPs contain long-term management objectives for the Alaskan fisheries.
-The state's parallel flatfish fisheries are managed by ADFG and BOF, and regulations are established by BOF.
-Extensive cooperation exists between federal and state authorities in assessing and managing the flatfish stocks.
+The objectives are spelled out clearly in FMPs for BSAI and GOA Regions, and both FMPs contain long-term management objectives for the Alaskan P. cod fisheries.
+The state P. cod fisheries are managed by ADFG and BOF using an annual Guideline Harvest Level (GHL) set as a percentage of the federal ABC for GOA P. cod, and regulations are spelled out by BOF.
+Extensive cooperation exists between federal and state authorities in assessing and managing the P. cod stocks.
+Using the AI stock as an example, during the period in which a State fishery has existed: 1) TAC has been reduced so that the sum of the TAC and GHL would not exceed the ABC, 2) catch in the Federal fishery has been kept below TAC, and 3) total catch (Federal+State) has been kept below ABC (Thompson and Palsson 2018)